 It’s important to know that most of the common ones will stop when you finish taking the tablets.
 Even if you do get some side effects, there are often ways to reduce them.

-This can lead to weight gain as you end up eating more as a result.
-If you think you’re putting on weight, make an appointment with your GP or asthma nurse – they can help direct you to people who can help with managing your weight.
+If you think you’re putting on weight due to an increased appetite, make an appointment with your GP or asthma nurse.
+They can signpost you to people who can help with managing your weight.
 You could try the small changes, food swaps and activities plans on the NHS’s Change4Life advice site for families, or One You for adults.

 Lower resistance to infection means it can take longer for cuts and wounds to heal.
 For a small number of people, taking higher doses of steroid tablets lowers the body’s resistance to viruses, such as colds and chickenpox.
 Live vaccinations aren’t suitable for people taking steroid tablets because of lowered immunity and the risk of serious infections.
 If you are due any vaccinations make sure you tell your healthcare professional you take steroids.